 - 1. Program approved polo shirt: Shall be worn open at the neck one button from the collar.
 No patches are to be worn on the shirt.
 A long sleeved black t-shirt/turtleneck may be worn under the polo shirt.
-No sweater or other jacket may be worn with the uniform while in the classroom or practicum area. - 2.
+Black lab jacket with knitted cuffs at the wrist or black sweater may be worn. - 2.
 Black medical uniform pants: Pants cannot have flare at bottom.
 (Cargo pants are allowed- no more than 2 pockets.)
 Jeans are not permitted. - 3.
 It is a requirement that both the polo shirt and the uniform pants be clean and neat at all times.
 Ironing is recommended.
 You are representing yourself, your instructor and your school. - 4.
 Belts (if worn) Black with simple, unadorned buckle, maintained in relatively new condition. - 5.
 Black shoes, Closed-toe and hard-soled.
 If clog type shoe, must have solid top without holes and have back strap.
 If ankles are exposed, solid black socks must be worn, covering ankles.
 High heels, platforms, cowboy boots or high top work boots are unacceptable. - 6.
-Lake Technical Student ID badge must be worn at all times when in uniform. - 7.
-Jewelry: Must be confined to a watch, wedding or engagement rings.
+Lake Technical Student ID badge must be worn at all times when in uniform.

+- 7. Jewelry: Must be confined to a watch, wedding or engagement rings.
 Special rings for right hand will be allowed in the classroom and practicum however only one ring per hand (exception: wedding ring and engagement ring may be worn together) The only acceptable body piercing is one small earring in each ear.
-Unacceptable body piercing includes, but not limited to, brows, nose, lips, and tongue. - 8.
+Unacceptable body piercing includes, but not limited to, brows, nose, lips, and tongue.
+Necklaces that do not have thick chains or adornment larger than 1⁄2" is permitted. - 8.
 Make-up: Will be moderately applied.
 Make-up should be consistent with the professional nature of Medical Assisting.